 However he was trying to keep his whole involvement with the project hush-hush, as he did it as a favour and was trying to water down his association.
 So I wasn’t allowed to mention his name in conjunction with the video, but I would get the full choreography credit.
 And that’s what happened.
-I guess he wanted to show Paula Abdul how simple it was (laughs).
 I thought that was really nice of him.

 Did you get any work from that?

 I got called for jobs like the film Bill and Ted’s Excellent Adventures, where I played a secondary lead character.
 I also got called for a job on popular US sitcom Family Matters.
 So it allowed casting agents to see me as someone who was more than just dancing in music videos… My goal was to reach the attention of a George Lucas or Steven Spielberg and play one of these great characters in one of these Star Wars trilogies, like a robot or a creature, utilising my popping and robotic movement skills.

 I read rumors that you were going to be on the next season of US reality TV show Dancing With The Stars?